Jrogbaaa/The-Way/README.md

 ## Recent Updates (July/August 2024)

+- **Gallery Upload and Display Enhancements**: Improved the gallery functionality with several key updates:
+  - Added robust image upload to Supabase storage with proper authentication
+  - Implemented automatic gallery refresh after successful uploads
+  - Created a manual refresh button with loading indicator
+  - Enhanced the UI with better error handling and feedback
+  - Added a "no images" state with guidance for new users
+  - Optimized gallery display for various device sizes

 - **Authentication Bypass Development Mode**: Added temporary authentication bypass to simplify development and testing.
 This includes:
   - Added a middleware file (`src/middleware.ts`) that bypasses authentication checks.
   - Created a mock user in the auth store (`src/lib/store/index.ts`) to prevent client-side authentication redirects.